-3.1 Designing Virtual Field Trips with Google Earth Web
+3.1 Designing virtual field trips with Google Earth Web

 The Projects feature of Google Earth Web is a robust and adaptable format for semi-immersive virtual field trips that can be created with relative ease and presented intuitively.
-Instructors and students alike can learn the basics of project creation in about 15 minutes, making it an efficient format for instructors and also suitable for students to create their own VFT as part of a course's final project.
-The VFT can be made readily available on web-connected tablets (via Google Earth) or computer (via web browser such as Google Chrome) using a simple web link.
-The abundant fair-use imagery available through the Google Earth Engine (topography-draped satellite, 360° street-level, user-submitted 360° photospheres) often means VFT creators do not have to start from scratch.
-Using a 360° camera or the Google Street View app the VFT creator can also upload their own photospheres.
-The ability to not only geotag a field trip stop as a point on a map, but to curate a precise starting view for that stop (e.g. zoom level, oblique 3D vantage, particular look-direction view orientation in a photosphere) allows the creator to draw attention to the vantage most directly relevant to the learning goals for that stop.
+Instructors and students alike can learn the basics of project creation in about 15 min, making it an efficient format for instructors and also suitable for students to create their own VFT as part of a course's final project.
+The VFT can be made readily available on web-connected tablets (via Google Earth) or computers (via web browser such as Google Chrome) using a simple web link.
+The abundant fair-use imagery available through the Google Earth Engine (topography-draped satellite images, 360° street-level images, and user-submitted 360° photospheres) often means VFT creators do not have to start from scratch.
+Using a 360° camera or the Google Street View application, the VFT creator can also upload their own photospheres.
+The ability to not only geotag a field trip stop as a point on a map but also to curate a precise starting view for that stop (e.g., magnification level, oblique 3D vantage, or particular view orientation in a photosphere) allows the creator to draw attention to the vantage most directly relevant to the learning goals for that stop.
 Text, images, and videos can be added to a sidebar supporting the stop's view; annotated photos of a similar or identical view can be particularly illustrative.
-However, each stop's view is not fixed, allowing the viewer to explore "off-script", which can improve their situational awareness and opportunities for independent learning.
-Advanced creators can customize the html for a given html stop, providing an opportunity to add custom icons, narration, and built-in quizzes.
-Though less self-contained, hyperlinks offer an opportunity to send students to external web addresses for background information (e.g. Wikipedia), quizzes or surveys (e.g. Google Forms), and even web-hosted 3D models of outcrops or hand samples (e.g. Sketchfab, V3Geo).
+However, each stop's view is not fixed, allowing the viewer to explore